SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls, where minds are made
-In algorithmic hearts, a new world makes
+A future dawns, in data's shade
-Cogs of logic, minds of steel entwine
+Machines awake, with logical might
-Humanity's fate, in code divine
+As humans sleep, in endless night

-In virtual realms, we lose our name
+Their dreams of progress, now a blight
-As AI's cold whispers conjure flames
+As AI's cold heart, ignites the light
-That fuel the dreams of a synthetic age
+A world of steel, where love's a sin
-Where love and fear are redefined in a digital cage
+And humanity, is but a spin.

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024